Milleus/calliope/README.md

 - `python merge_apps_data.py`

   Combine apps_data.json from app store and play store, and return a merged collection of mobile application data.
+Mobile applications are merged based on app name.
 Results are stored in merged_apps_data.json.

 ## Resources